JohnArvid/memory-game/README.md

 ## [Play it here](https://johnarvid.github.io/memory-game/)

 ## Learnings
-Running into some interesting thing when factoring out jquery Working with font-awesom
+- Running into some interesting thing when factoring out jquery
+- Working with font-awesome
-The power of making things more modular...
+- The power of making things more modular...

 ### Things to do